 Color Wow contributor + Forbes senior contributor

 1. The most basic question: Do the hair products meet international industry standards for ingredient safety?

-In the great “Is organic and natural beauty always better for you?” debate, we advocate for nuance.
 The truth is, “natural” is a completely unregulated term, making it an unreliable determiner for product quality.
 While organic is a more telling certification, some organic ingredients are either ineffective substitutes for cleansing agents or come with unwanted side effects.
 A great example: essential oils like rosemary, peppermint, rose, vanilla, cedar, and patchouli.
 They might make your shampoo or conditioner smell delicious, but they’re also color darkeners and potential irritants.
 Our take?
 Not worth the trade-off.
 The net-net: “organic” and “natural” are words often used as marketing ploys to hook consumers into believing that a product is safer, healthier or superior.

 Citrus: Lemon, orange, melon, pomegranate, neroli, and apple oils can give an unwanted yellow cast to hair.